Reference Entry

 Links:

-Pagefind is not just a JavaScript search library.
-It is more of a static-site search system: it indexes built HTML ahead of time and ships a chunked search experience optimized for static websites.
+Pagefind is more of a static-site search system: it indexes built HTML ahead of time and ships a chunked search experience optimized for static websites.

 Strong points: